immortal328/03_Spring-Boot_Hibernate-JPA_CRUD/README.md

 Crafted a dynamic Spring Boot Hibernate/JPA project facilitating complete only <strong>GET</stron> class to fetch data from DB. based Student model attribute like id, lastNmae, std and id std you can ignore where im doing delete operation using GET call

-It is just for the practice repository: refer another repository with name : <h6>Spring-Boot_REST-API_CRUD</h6>
+It is just for the practice repository: refer another repository with name : Spring-Boot_REST-API_CRUD

 The project offers two sets of REST endpoints: